AvvaMobile/AvvaMobile.EventHub/AvvaMobile.EventHub/README.md

-# AvvaMobile.Core
+# AvvaMobile.Eventhubs
-This package includes most of common and needed core classes and ready use for .Net projects.
+This package enables you to easily use Elasticsearch in your .NET applications

+appsettings.json

+ "EventHubOptions": {
+    "HubConnection": "your endpoint",
+    "BlobStorageConnection": "your blob endpoint"
+  },